cmstead/booklisp/README.md

 - title
 - subtitle
 - table-of-contents
-- chapter
+- section-main

 This means you can simply type what you mean and the compiler will interpret and create your document.
 Each document must contain a filemeta expression.
 All arguments to filemeta are optional.

-Here's what a chapter file looks like:
+Here's what a section-main file looks like:

 ```
 <!--bl